A power of attorney gives another person legal authority to act on your behalf and can be a key piece of an estate plan.

 All in all, establishing a power of attorney is critical to ensure your affairs are taken care of when you’re no longer able to take care of them yourself.

 It is possible to execute a power of attorney without an estate lawyer.
 But with so much on the line and the laws that vary by state, it is often worthwhile to speak with a lawyer.
-Your estate planning attorney can help determine which powers should be included in your POA, who your agent should be, and help ensure your documents meet the requirements for your state.
+Your estate planning attorney can help determine which powers should be included in your POA, who your attorney-in-fact should be, and help ensure your power of attorney document meets the requirements for your state.